htcondor/htcondor/docs/users-manual/running-a-job-steps.rst

  Submit description file.
     A submit description file controls the all details of a job submission.
-    Ths file tells HTCondor everything it needs to know to run the job on a remote machine, e.g. much memory and cpu cores are needed, what input files the job needs and other aspects of the kind of machine the job might need.
+    Ths file tells HTCondor everything it needs to know to run the job on a remote machine, e.g. how much memory and how many cpu cores are needed, what input files the job needs, and other aspects of the kind of machine the job might need.

     Write a submit description file to go with the job, using the examples provided in the :doc:`/users-manual/submitting-a-job`